 If you're having difficulty coming up with an idea for your research paper, the resources in this guide may spark some ideas.
 Remember, these are just suggestions to get your brain unfrozen -- don't limit yourself to these specific topics.
 Be creative and give the paper you write your own personal spin.

-Once you've decided on a specific topic, you may find additional information by searching the UCF Library catalog for books and various databases for articles.
+Once you've decided on a specific topic, you may find additional information by searching the UCF Library catalog for books and various databases by subject for articles.
 Some of the popular general databases for articles include Academic Search Premier, Infotrac OneFile, and OmniFile Full Text.

 CQ Researcher Plus Archive (1923+) provides in-depth analysis reporting on the most current and controversial issues of the day.